ibm-cloud-docs/vpc/api-change-log-beta.md

 {: important}

 To review the change log of generally available API features, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log).

+## 18 June 2024
+{: #18-june-2024-beta}

+### For all version dates
+{: #18-june-2024-all-version-dates-beta}

+**Bare metal server reinitialization.** You can now [reinitialize](/apidocs/vpc-beta/initial#replace-bare-metal-server-initialization) a bare metal server.
+To reinitialize a bare metal server, specify the `image` to provision, one or more SSH public `keys`, and optionally specify `user_data`.
+Upon successful reinitialization, the bare metal server starts automatically and retains the same physical node, interfaces, IP addresses, and resource IDs it had before reinitialization.

+To reinitialize a bare metal server, the server `status` must be `stopped`, or have `failed` a previous reinitialization.
+For more information, see [Managing Bare Metal Servers for VPC](/docs/vpc?topic=vpc-managing-bare-metal-servers&interface=api#reinitialize-bare-metal-servers-api).

 ## 4 June 2024
 {: #4-june-2024-beta}